Molla-Adugna/poultry-farming-revenue-and-expense-dashboards/README.md

 4. Push to your branch
 5. Open a Pull Request

-For issues or suggestions, please open an Issue in the repository.

 ## 📜 Permission Notice
 The dashboards and data entry sheet were developed for Meseret Fekade Integrated Poultry Farm (MFIPF).
 The **owner has granted explicit permission** for this project to be showcased in this GitHub portfolio as a demonstration of technical and analytical skills.